So here is something you rarely see. A defence of what the EU brings for us.

 So, let's have an honest debate.

 The Tory-backing press, run by the likes of Rupert Murdoch, don't really care about UK sovereignty.
-They just know the EU is one of the sole entities large enough to regular global corporations.
+They just know the EU is one of the sole entities large enough to regulate global corporations.

 Despite its flaws, that is the value of the EU for millions of people that value social, economic and environmental rights that EU membership protects.